dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - {{< spell 356828 "Dripping Fang" >}}
 - {{< spell 356827 "Tiny Dancing Shoes" >}}

-Stone Ward is the go-to choice, increasing your HP is a no-brainer, Leech is good, but healing yourself when you've taken damage is worse than not taking the damage in the first place, and Dancing Shoes is a weird one that is only relevant for handling Spites (I do recommend it on Spite week).
+Stone Ward is the go-to choice, increasing your HP is a no-brainer.
+Leech is good, but healing yourself when you've taken damage is worse than not taking the damage in the first place, and Dancing Shoes is a weird one that is only relevant for handling Spites (I do recommend it on Spite week).

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/858678316966084648/unknown.png)